116th Street station (IND Eighth Avenue Line): History

 The station was planned to be rehabilitated as part of the 2015–2019 Metropolitan Transportation Authority Capital Program.
+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

 This underground station has four tracks and two side platforms.
 The platforms have name tablets reading "116TH ST." in white sans-serif lettering on a midnight blue background and black border, but no trim line.
 Small direction and name signs reading "116" in white lettering on a black border run at regular intervals.
 There are blue I-beam columns that run along both platforms at regular intervals with every other one having the standard black station name plate in white lettering.

 Each platform has one same-level fare control area at their extreme south ends.
 Each one has a turnstile bank and two staircases to the street.
 The southbound platform has a token booth while the northbound platform does not, having been closed in 2010 and removed several years later.

 There are no crossovers or crossunders between the two platforms.
 As a result, this station and 135th Street are the only two stations on the Eighth Avenue Line north of 59th Street that do not permit free transfers between opposite directions.